Best Beef Liver Pâté

-This easy liver pâté is delicious, thanks to an unusual spice that does away with the liver taste.
-Even beef liver can be used for a nutritious spread, perfect for a snack or meal addition.
+This beef liver pâté recipe is delicious, thanks to an unexpected spice that magically does away with the liver taste.
+Even beef liver, which has a stronger taste, can be enjoyed by liver haters.

-As a child, my preferred way of eating liver was tempura, coated in a batter and deep fried, with plenty of ketchup on the rare occasion that it made an appearance in our fridge.
+As a child, my preferred way of eating liver was tempura, coated in a batter and deep fried, with plenty of ketchup on the rare occasion that my mom bought ketchup.

 Fat, and lots of it.
 My favourite fat to use is ghee, due to it’s sweetness, but also use butter.
 I haven’t tried it with coconut oil or lard, but if you can’t tolerate even ghee I would try them.

 Onion, and lots of it.
 Slowly caramelizing the onions in the fat brings out the sweetness, which helps mellow out the liver taste.

 Allspice, and a fair amount of that too.
 I usually think of allspice as a Christmas or pumpkin sort of spice, like cinnamon and nutmeg.
 However, once while watching a butcher make all kinds of goods from a pig during butchering, I noticed he put in allspice in some of the mixes.

 I added allspice on a whim while making liver pate, and it makes ALL the difference.
 Beef liver is fairly strong, but allspice magically cancels out the liver taste.
 I have no idea why.
 I used freshly ground allspice; if you only have preground allspice you will need to add more, taste testing until the liver taste mellows.